ArturoDent/jump-and-select/README.md

     "text": "^",  // go to start of line
     // "text": "$",  // go to end of line
     // "text": "^$",  // go to next/previous empty line
-    // "putCursorBackward": "beforeCharacter",   // "putCursorBackward" is ignored when using ^, $ or ^$
     // "restrictSearch": "line"   // or document
   },
 }